-Ex-Officials Sue Trump-Appointed CEO For Breaking Laws At Voice of America
+Ex-Officials' Lawsuit Says Trump-Appointed CEO Broke Laws At Voice Of America

 Pack has been unapologetic about his action.
 "People need to suffer consequences," Pack told the conservative journalist Sara Carter on a recent podcast.
 "And I think I'm getting the Voice of America to do that now."

-The agency released an unsigned statement Tuesday after the backlash to disclosure of the investigation of Herman.
+The agency released an unsigned statement Tuesday after the backlash to the disclosure of the investigation of Herman.

-"It is unfortunate that there is selective outrage by some members of Congress and the press at implementing federal agency policy," the USAGM said.
+"It is unfortunate that there is selective outrage by some members of Congress and the press at implementing federal agency policy," the U.S. Agency for Global Media said.
 "USAGM leadership will not allow any effort to distract attention away from the real issues of an agency that has been poorly run and mismanaged for years."

 Disclosure: This story was reported by NPR media correspondent David Folkenflik and edited by NPR media and technology editor Emily Kopp.
 Because of NPR CEO John Lansing's prior role as CEO of the U.S. Agency for Global Media, no senior news executive or corporate executive at NPR reviewed this story before it was published.